 An individualized course that enables a student to study material not in the curriculum or to facilitate an indepth academic exploration of a particular area of interest.
+Prerequisite: permission of instructor.

 Psychology

 PS 101.
 General Psychology.
 (CIP: 42.01)

 Considers scientific study of human behavior; facility in use of terminology and concepts; emphasis upon personal awareness.